 Muriel “Mickie” Siebert (1928-2013)

-Mickie Siebert holds a number of incredible records.
+Mickie Siebert holds several incredible records.
 The ‘First Woman of Finance’ was the first woman to own a seat on the New York Stock Exchange (NYSE) and the first woman to head one of its member firms.
 When she began working, investment firms did not hire women beyond the role of secretaries.
 Despite this, Siebert obtained entry-level positions and eventually founded brokerage firm Muriel Siebert & Co, getting it registered on the NYSE after numerous rejections.

 John “Jack” Bogle (1929-present)